US-backed forces admit to ‘difficulties’ beating IS in Syria

-BAGHOUZ, Syria (AP) — U.S.-backed forces fighting to recapture the last Islamic State group outpost in Syria admitted on Sunday to facing difficulties defeating the extremists, saying they were being slowed by mines, tunnels and concerns over harming women and children still in the village.
+BAGHOUZ, Syria (AP) — U.S.-backed forces fighting to recapture the last Islamic State group outpost in Syria admitted on Sunday they were facing “difficulties” defeating the extremists, saying they were being slowed by mines, tunnels and concerns over harming women and children among the militants.

-The battle to capture the extremist group’s last speck of territory in eastern Syria began in September and has dragged on amid an exodus of civilians from the area.
+The battle to capture the extremist group’s last patch of territory in eastern Syria — a collection of tents covering foxholes and underground tunnels in the village of Baghouz — has dragged on for weeks amid an unexpected exodus of civilians from the area.

-A final push by Kurdish-led Syrian Democratic Forces started on January 9, but has been paused on several occasions, mainly to allow for civilians to evacuate and fighters to surrender.
+The sheer number of people who have emerged from Baghouz, nearly 30,000 since early January according to Kurdish officials, has taken the Kurdish-led Syrian Democratic Forces by surprise.
+Most have been women and children whose existence in a labyrinth of underground caves and tunnels was unknown to the fighters.

-The SDF have been repeatedly surprised to discover just how many civilians were holed up in the area — a collection of tents covering foxholes and underground caves in the village of Baghouz — alongside the IS fighters.
 In the last two weeks, many fighters appeared to be among those evacuating.
+But an unknown number of militants and civilians remain inside, refusing to surrender.

 Most Read Nation & World Stories